ThaiNangTaniPolitics/thainangtani-politics-observatory-42/analysis/0041-section-112-in-the-consolidation-phase-2024-2026.md

 ---

+## **1.2 Structural Separation of Normative Foundations and Institutional Practice**

+The juxtaposition of the monarch’s 2005 articulation of accountability with the post‑2021 institutional doctrine highlights a structural separation between the historical normative foundation of Section 112 and its contemporary operationalisation.
+This separation does not arise from evaluative judgment but from the coexistence of two distinct reference points: a moral‑historical articulation that emphasised openness to criticism, and an institutional framework that now treats Section 112 as a domain requiring heightened insulation.

+Analytically, this divergence illustrates how legitimacy narratives and institutional practice can evolve independently within the same constitutional tradition.
+When an institution invokes a historical or symbolic authority while simultaneously operating under a different interpretive logic, the distance between these positions becomes visible through comparison alone.
+The resulting tension is therefore not rhetorical but structural, emerging from the transformation of constitutional meaning over time.

+---

 ## **2. THE 2024 CONSTITUTIONAL COURT RULING: SECTION 112 AS A PROTECTED DOMAIN**

 On 31 January 2024, the Constitutional Court ruled that the Move Forward Party’s campaign to amend Section 112 constituted an attempt to overthrow the constitutional monarchy.